|On this page|

 Breaks all references to this node on the material set by Assign Material.

-Creates all necessary nodes to quickly get you started with rendering, including environment and volume lights, and a mantra render node.
-This also enables motion blur on the render target (Geometry Velocity Blur in the Render → Sampling tab of the object-level node).
+Creates all necessary nodes to quickly get you started with rendering in Mantra.
+This includes environment and volume lights, as well as a mantra render node.
+It also enables motion blur on the render target (Geometry Velocity Blur in the Render → Sampling tab of the object-level node).

 Sets the parameters on this node with a more artistic preset by using color ramps to map